sourcecrypto/sourcecrypto.github.io/toml/tag-definitions.md

 ### General

-Every SuperSource Item must have at least one of the following tags: (maybe need more 'super'-tags)
+every SuperSource Item must have at least one of the following tags: (maybe need more 'super'-tags)
 * 'organization' -for non profit
 * 'business' -for profit
 * 'platform'